ATP: The Powerhouse of Energy of Every Cell in The Body

 Where can we get antioxidant-rich foods?
-Basically, any nutrient-dense foods high in vitamins and certain minerals are great.
+Any nutrient-dense foods high in vitamins and certain minerals are great.

 Among animal products, liver and oysters are rated some of the most nutrient-dense, antioxidant-rich foods out there.

-From the more plant-based perspective, eating whole, sustainably-grown, and local fruits and vegetables provides plenty of antioxidant nutrients, especially if they’re eaten in season.
+From the more plant-based perspective, eating whole, sustainably-grown, and local fruits and vegetables provides plenty of antioxidant nutrients, especially if they’re consumed in season.

 HERBS & MUSHROOMS

-As an additional benefit to an already strong foundational diet of antioxidant-rich foods, certain therapeutic herbs and mushrooms—some rich in antioxidants themselves—may be of help.
+As an additional benefit to an already healthy foundational diet of antioxidant-rich foods, certain therapeutic herbs and mushrooms—some rich in antioxidants themselves—may be of help.